 A knee replacement should last a long time – a lifetime, if lucky.
 However, as years pass, the mechanical components of an artificial knee replacement may wear down and loosen.
 That includes the section known as the base plate.
 After infection, implant loosening is the most prevalent reason for total knee replacement failure.
-Contact a skilled attorney today learn more about your options following a knee replacement base plate failure.

 What is the Base Plate in a Knee Replacement?

 The metal base plate is the part of an implant that attaches to the shinbone, or tibia, in a total knee replacement.
 Tibial base plates come in two different varieties, symmetric and asymmetric.
 The base plate is secured with a plastic bearing along with a metal cap attached to the thigh bone, or femur.
 Usually, there is a plastic button attached to the underside of the patella, or kneecap.
 Surgeons use bone cement to ensure each component stays attached to the bone in question.